evuez/slate/README.md

                            done notes otherwise.
   todo                     Mark a note as todo when given a note ID, display
                            todo notes otherwise.
+  doing                    Toggle highlighting on a note when given a note ID,
-  remove                   Remove a note. display                  Display a slate. rename                   Rename a slate.
+                           display notes marked as doing otherwise. remove                   Remove a note. display                  Display a slate. rename                   Rename a slate.